gjinjing/gjinjing.github.io/_posts/2015-02-21-Hello-Naringu.md

 ---
 layout: post
-title: Hello Naringu!
+title: Hello!
+Let me introduce myself?
 categories:
 - naringu
 ---
+Haha!
+I think it's no need!
+Just go down and have fun!

-Naringu is a hacker like jekyll dark theme, it's based on [Poole](http://getpoole.com), the Jekyll butler.
+#Naringu is a hacker like jekyll dark theme, it's based on [Poole](http://getpoole.com), the Jekyll butler.

 ### Built on Poole